martinlevesque/pretty-express-router/README.md

 ```

 *appOrRouter* can be either an express application or an express router.
-*routes* are the routes definitions, an hash object (see the example).
+*routes* are the routes definitions, an hash object (see the example, routes.js).

 ## License